rosshughduncan/COMP4-Project/README.md

 Hello

-This respository contains the project report and code for an algorithmic music composition program, which was created by myself for a Computing A Level extended project.
+This respository contains the project report and code for an algorithmic music composition program called Project ProNote, which was created by myself for a Computing A Level extended project.
 It was created using C#.net in Visual Studio 2012.

 It achieved very high marks and was worked on between November 2015 and March 2016.